flackattacker/peptitrace/README.md

-# PeptideXP - Anonymous Peptide Experience Platform
+# PeptiTrace - Anonymous Peptide Experience Platform

 PeptideXP is an open-source, anonymous platform where users can share their peptide experiences and explore aggregated community data.
 The application prioritizes privacy, simplicity, and community-driven insights without requiring user registration.